 Prior to the closing of our initial public offering, we entered into a registration rights agreement with DB Holdings and an investor rights agreement with Gulfport.
 Under these agreements, each of DB Holdings and Gulfport has demand and "piggyback" registration rights.
 The demand rights enable each such stockholder to require us to register its shares of our common stock with the SEC.
 The piggyback rights allow each such stockholder to register the shares of our common stock that it owns along with any shares that we register with the SEC.
 These registration rights are subject to customary conditions and limitations, including the right of the underwriters of an offering to limit the number of shares.
-All expenses of such registrations (including both demand and piggyback registrations), other than underwriting discounts and commissions incurred in connection with registrations, filings or qualifications, will be paid by us.
+All expenses of such registrations, filings or qualifications, will be paid by us.